Abram Irvin McDowell

 Abram Irvin McDowell (1793–1844) was the 15th mayor of Columbus, Ohio.
 He was the 14th person to hold the office, and served for less than one year.
 His successor was Smithson E. Wright.
-There are no existing images of Abram I. McDowell.
+There are no existing images of Abram I. McDowell alive.

 Life

-Abram Irvin McDowell was born on April 24, 1793, in Mercer County, Kentucky, to Col. Samuel McDowell, jr. and Anne (Irvine) McDowell.
+Abram Irvin McDowell was born on April 24, 1793, in Mercer County, Kentucky, to Col. Samuel McDowell, Jr. and Anne (Irvine) McDowell.
 He had two brothers, John Adair and William Adair McDowell.

 McDowell was married to Eliza Selden (Lord) McDowell.
-The couple had three children.
+The couple had seven children.

 He died on November 16, 1844, in Columbus, Ohio.
 He is buried at Green Lawn Cemetery in Columbus, Ohio.